hbctraining/Training-modules/Intermediate_shell/lessons/AWK_module.md

 12/15/02	coyote,deer	fox,coyote,deer	moose,hare	moose,blackbear
 ```

 We see the date of observation and then the animals observed at each of the 5 parks.
+Each column is separated by a tab.
 Everyone can copy and paste the above into a command line document called animal_observations.txt.

 So let's say that we want to know how many dates a couger was observed at any of the parks.
 We can easily use grep for that: